 “The world we have created is a product of our thinking; it cannot be changed without changing our thinking.” –Albert Einstein

 It was estimated by experts that our mind thinks between 60,000 – 80,000 thoughts a day.
+In short, our minds are full of cluttered thoughts each day.
 We may not be aware of what these thoughts are, but it’s always in our subconscious.
 That is why we, humans, are considered as the highest form of animal.
 We can think and process what those thoughts are.

 The stream of thoughts continues to run in our minds whatever we do.
 Even when we are talking to someone, our mind doesn’t just focus on that person alone.
 We can never shut down our brains just because we want to.
 However, time will come when those thoughts would cause disarray.
 And, we all know mental exhaustion is more difficult to overcome than physical exhaustion, and the former causes more damage than the latter.